 This Mid-century ranch was in horrible condition, with years of neglect and deferred maintenance.
-The windows, flooring, walls and patio doors needed upgrading as well as the layout of the kitchen.
+The windows, flooring, walls and patio doors were the most in need of an upgrade.

 While looking at different brands of windows for the project, Edward M. Osuch, Architect, LEED AP, said, “We didn’t see anything from other window manufactures that would work for our needs.
 Milgard was the best fit for the products we wanted in the end.”

 Dual pane glass was a deciding factor because it added energy efficiency to the home.
-And, because Milgard Essence Series wood windows have a fiberglass exterior, they are strong and can hold up to the elements over time.
-A dark bronze exterior was selected which matched the style of the house.
+And, the fiberglass windows are strong and can hold up to the elements over time.
+A dark exterior was selected which matched the style of the house.